 - Coaxial cable (4.5m)

 - Finish: black powder coating

 - Mounting: The antenna can be mounted in any position on a vehicle that has a suitable mounting bracket attached, usually with the antenna mounted as high as possible to give best range.

-ANU930 3dBi Fiberglass Radome Antenna With Heavy Duty Spring Base
+ANU930 3dBi UHF CB Fibreglass Radome Antenna With Heavy Duty Spring Base

 3dBi Fiberglass radome antenna with large barrel spring base.